 By connecting products to the internet, companies can track how much stock they have left and where it is located; this helps reduce waste by ensuring that items aren’t sitting around unused.

 5. Reducing Costs

 IoT can help cut costs by automating processes and eliminating human error.
-For example, if you were to make an error while entering data into a computer, the system can detect the error and prevent it from happening again.
+For example, if you were to make an error while entering business website data into a computer, the system can detect the error and prevent it from happening again.